-Clock Hours: Tuesday: 8:30 PM-5:50 PM; Thursday/Friday: 11:30 AM-5:30 PM
+Clock Hours: Tuesday: 8:30 AM-5:50 PM; Thursday/Friday: 11:30 AM-5:30 PM

-Course Prerequisites: Students must be in good academic standing and be granted consent of the Department to enroll.
+Course Prerequisites: Students must be in good academic standing and be granted consent of the

+Department to enroll.

-- Communicate effectively with patients to obtain data relative to impairments in body structure and function, ability to perform necessary functional activities, and participate in normal home, work, and recreational roles. - Communicate with CIs and clinic staff in a manner that promotes professional curiosity as well as a desire to aide in patient care. - Demonstrate professional behaviors in all situations by displaying initiative, being punctual, wearing appropriate attire, seeking and accepting feedback, and delivering care to patients that demonstrates compassion as well as maintenance of privacy and dignity. - Demonstrate evaluation skills for patients with musculoskeletal dysfunction that allow for involvement in patient Initial Examinations, re-examinations, and routine tests and measures - Devise and instruct in interventions for selected patients based on impairments in body structure and function, limitations in functional activities, and inability to participate in normal home, work, school and play roles. - Apply best available evidence in all aspects of patient care.
+- Communicate effectively with patients to obtain data relative to impairments in body structure and function, ability to perform necessary functional activities, and participate in normal home, work, and recreational roles.
+(7B- Communication, 7C- Musculoskeletal, 7D7, 7D8, 7D10, 7D16, 7D17) - Communicate with CIs and clinic staff in a manner that promotes professional curiosity as well as a desire to aide in patient care (7B- Communication, Values and Ethics; 7C- Musculoskeletal, 7D7, 7D39) - Demonstrate professional behaviors in all situations by displaying initiative, being punctual, wearing appropriate attire, seeking and accepting feedback, and delivering care to patients that demonstrates compassion as well as maintenance of privacy and dignity (7A- Psychosocial Aspects of Health and Disability, 7B- Communication, Ethics and Values; 7D28). - Demonstrate evaluation skills for patients with musculoskeletal dysfunction that allow for involvement in patient Initial Examinations, re-examinations, and routine tests and measures (7A-Anatomy, Physiology, Kinesiology, Pathology, Diagnostic Imaging, Psychosocial Aspects of Health and Disability; 7C- Musculoskeletal, Systems Interactions, Medical and Surgical Conditions Across the Lifespan Commonly Seen in Practice; 7D7, 7D8, 7D10, 7D16, 7D17, 7D18, 7D19, 7D22, 7D23, 7D24, 7D31, 7D42) - Devise and instruct in interventions for selected patients based on impairments in body structure and function, limitations in functional activities, and inability to participate in normal home, work, school and play roles (7A- Anatomy, Physiology, Kinesiology, Pathology, Pharmacology, Exercise Science, Psychosocial Aspects of Health and Disability; 7C- Musculoskeletal, Systems